Black Swan Hotel, Devizes

-The Black Swan Hotel is a traditional inn and hotel in Devizes, Wiltshire.
+The Black Swan Hotel is a traditional inn and hotel in Devizes, Wiltshire, England.
 Overlooking the Market Place on the A360 road, the inn was built in 1737.
 It is associated with the nearby Wadworth Brewery.
 The inn is reputedly haunted; a young woman in a long dress is said to wander the corridors and walk through the walls.
+The building is Grade II* listed.